Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 # Gen AI Node

-The Gen AI node allows you to use LLM and Generative AI models to create custom prompts for your specific use case.
-You can choose a model, adjust its settings, and view the generated response.
+The Gen AI Node is a key component in GALE's Agent Flow that allows users to leverage LLMs for specific use cases.
+The node processes inputs and generates responses, which can be integrated into larger workflows within the Agent Flow.

 ## Add and Configure a Gen AI Node